Free downloads/worksheets are available on two of our website pages, Four Pillars of Worth and Suicide Prevention. More worksheets are coming soon.

 Our founder Dawna Daigneault has teamed up with Sand Dollar Learning Systems to provide educational workshops.
 Videos about the So Worthy App are on our Ribbon of Worth YouTube channel.

-Click here to get the Live & On-Demand workshop. https://sanddollarlearningsystems.starfishproject21.org/better-balancing-not-burnout/
+Click here to get Live & On-Demand workshops. https://sanddollarlearningsystems.starfishproject21.org/better-balancing-not-burnout/

 The link for this workshop will be posted as soon as it is available.

 1. People are basically good.
 When a person is hurt, they may not know how to heal.

 2. Self-worth is a certainty for every individual.

 3. The Four Pillars of Worth strengthen and reinforce self-worth.

 4. Remembering self-worth daily is important.

 5. Living from our worth brings out the best in us.

 "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."